 - Review period – 15 days – After the cure period we will account for the various methods the business used to close out their consignment obligation to Kickfurther.
 Any balance not accounted for through the above (a-d) methods will be sent to a collections agency.

 - Collection period – 30 days + - For any settlement agreement made between the business and the buyers (c or d) Kickfurther will work to collect payment directly from the business for distribution to the buyers.
-There is a one week grace period for payments to arrive, if any payments are late we will send the balance of the promissory note to collections.
+There is a 14-day grace period for payments to arrive, if any payments are later than this we may send the balance of the promissory note to collections.

 - 0-30 days delinquent – 50% - As soon as a co-op is sent to collections we decrement the value of the co-op to 50%.